Holiday hacks: how to dye eggs for Easter.

 How to Dye Eggs with Beets

-Pink and raspberry tones can be achieved with the root vegetable from the borscht mix.
-But don’t forget to protect your kitchen surfaces, skin, and nails from the staining dye.
+Pink and raspberry tones will be imparted to the shell by the root vegetable from the borscht set.
+But don’t forget to protect kitchen surfaces, your skin, and nails from the staining dye.

 Juice the beet.
 You can simply grate the root vegetable and squeeze the juice from the shredded pieces using cheesecloth.
 The amount of dye liquid obtained should be enough to fully submerge the eggs.